 The River Suså represents one of Denmark's largest waterways (drainage area: 835 km2, total length: 83 km).
-It is located in the geomorphologically and hydrologicaly eastern part of Denmark, in the Region Zealand (Danish: Region Sjælland), situated in agricultural areas on glacial deposits, hence represents a lowland river (Thodsen 2007).
+It is located in the geomorphologically and hydrologicaly eastern part of Denmark, on the island Zealand (Danish: Sjælland), in agricultural areas on glacial deposits, hence represents a lowland river (Thodsen 2007).
 It origins in Tingerup Tykke, south of Rønnede and is part of the municipalities Næstved, Faxe and Ringsted (Mothiversen, Thorup 1987).
-Suså is divided in two parts, the Upper Suså, supplied by several small tributaries, and the Lower Suså mouthing in the bay of Karrebæksminde (Fig. 1).
-Near Næstved, the average discharge is 7 m3/s.
+The River Suså is divided in two parts, the Upper Suså, supplied by several small tributaries, and the Lower Suså mouthing in the bay of Karrebæksminde (Fig. 1).
+Near Næstved, the average discharge is 7 m3 s-1.